 SSIS packages are used for all ETL work.

 The scope of a particular SSIS package is limited to one subject area.
 A “subject area” typically refers to the application that a particular ETL set supports.
-That said, amount and variety of data needed to support an application can range from simple to complex.
+That said, the amount and variety of data needed to support an application can range from simple to complex.
 An example of a simple application is one which is supported by data on one server and small number databases.
 A complex application can involve multiple servers, databases, and file systems.

 Therefore, a smaller subject area can most likely be served by a single ETL; therefore, a single SSIS package.
 On the other hand, consideration must be given as to whether a large, complex subject area is better served by breaking the ETL into smaller pieces with corresponding SSIS packages.

-SSIS packages reside in the file system on the same server as the central repository for the subject area.
-For example, if the central repository to support Campaign Calendar is located on a server called “MyCC”, then the SSIS package(s) to support ETLs for this application will also be located on the “MyCC” server.

-A subject area is supported by a single folder on the server’s file system.
-The information stored falls into four categories which are contained in corresponding sub-folders of the “Settings” subfolder:

-“SSIS” folder contains SSIS packages, which are files with a .dtsx extension

-“Configs” folder contains SSIS package configurations, which are files with a .dtsconfig extension

-“Dev” folder contains development versions of the above, with one folder per deployment, identified by deployment date

-“Logs” folder contains execution logs of processed packages

-The following is an example from the WWLM subject area:
+Packages should be stored using source control in Visual Studio Team Foundation Server (TFS).
+TFS source control guidelines and standards are currently being created.
+Source control for SSIS packages will align with these guidelines.

 SSIS Package Naming Conventions

-SSIS package names consist of the target database followed by a description of the ETL process.
+SSIS ETL package names consist of the target database followed by a description of the ETL process.
 For example:

 In the example highlighted above, “ZipToRepList” is the name of the database, whereas “Pull” describes what the ETL does, in this case, data from the source server for ZipToRep is used as input to refresh a local copy.

-Package configuration files follow the same naming convention as for the SSIS package themselves, as in the following example:

-Use of Configuration Files
+Use of Configuration Files/Configuration Database

 SSIS packages should be designed in a way that a package definition (contained in the .dtsx file) can be deployed to any server to support the various application development stages without requiring any code change.
 In other words, the Testing, UAT, and Production version of the .dtsx code should be identical, even though the Connection Manager properties are different.
-This is accomplished by storing server, database, and any other components which may be different, in a separate configuration file.
+This is accomplished by storing server, database, and any other components which may be different, in a separate centralized Configuration Database.

-Here is an example of the configuration for the ZipToRep package:
+As part of standardized deployment of SSIS packages, the Operations Team will start implementing a centralized configuration database.
+This approach will have two components:

+An environment variable that will be used as the bootstrap configuration location to point each package to the server where a centralized configuration database is located.

+A centralized configuration database that will be used by all packages.
+This database will be standard in all environments.

+The environment variable will point to different configuration database depending on which server the package is run: on production servers, it will point to production configuration database, on development servers to development configuration database.
+The environment variable will contain the OLE DB connection parameter for connecting to the central configuration database.

+All other configuration elements will be stored in the configuration database.

+The configuration database will have the same name and structure across all environments.

+To configure a package two sets of configuration will be added: one based on environment variable and the rest based on centralized SQL Server configuration database.

+As part of each deployment, the development team will be asked provide a script to populate the configuration database in production environment in addition to the package.

+Make sure package configuration uses unique names so that they can be used as a filter to for specific package when there are multiple packages.
+If the configuration is shared then use a common name.
+Validate configuration names against the centralized database before making additions/updates to the database.

+Setting up environment variable configuration

+Setting up SQL Server database configuration